-You'll find examples like this is in application design, as with the warning that the Google Chrome browser shows if you are about to enter a site that contains malware.
+You'll find examples like this in application design, as with the warning that the Google Chrome browser shows if you are about to enter a site that contains malware.

 Note how well the white text works against the red background.
 That's because the white also contrasts highly against the red background.

 There are some caveats when using color.
-These are less of a concern when it comes to wireframes, but be aware of some the issues below as you move on to visual design.
+These are less of a concern when it comes to wireframes, but be aware of some of the issues below as you move on to visual design.

 - Be careful not to use colors that don't contrast enough, because they may be difficult to read.
-Blue wouldn't work as well, for instance.

 - Be sure to consider cultural norms when it comes to color.